ctm/mb2-doc/README.md

 To be the online poker equivalent of craft beer: fun for everyone, including the enthusiasts.

+### Origin Story

 Over twenty years ago, I wrote multibot, which was the first software to deal multi-table tournaments on the internet.
 I did so for two reasons, I wanted to play multi-table tournaments on the internet and I wanted to improve my knowlege of Objective-C.  I have written mb2 for two reasons: to make money by degamifying gaming and to improve my knowledge of Rust.
+I've already succeeded in the latter (although I have a lot more to learn about Rust).

 Made it this far?
 Go to [https://devctm.com:8081](https://devctm.com:8081 "Pre-alpha")